neondatabase/website/content/docs/serverless/serverless-driver.md

 ### Use the driver with neon

-The Neon serverless driver supports querying over HTTP with `neon` function and WebSockets using `Pool` or `Client`.
+The Neon serverless driver supports querying over HTTP with the `neon` function and WebSockets using `Pool` or `Client`.
 Querying over an HTTP [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) request is faster for single-shot queries such as the one shown below:

 ```js
 const post = await sql('SELECT * FROM posts WHERE id =$1', [postId]);